peilun-he/PDSim/README.md

   realisations under the same set of parameters, please click the 'Generate new data' button.
-- The seed to generate random numbers is fixed, i.e., for the same set of parameters, users will get exactly the same data every time they use PDSim.
+- The seed to generate random numbers is fixed, i.e., for the same set of parameters, users will get the same data every time they use PDSim.
 - Futures prices in all tables/plots are REAL prices (NOT the logarithm), no matter which model is used.
 - The 95% confidence interval is shown as a grey ribbon on each plot.